 - Visa-required nationals: at least 8 – 10 weeks' notice – from receipt of paperwork by HR to proposed start date (shorter notice may apply if the candidate is already in Ireland)

 The Hosting Agreement allows the researcher to be immediately accompanied by spouse/dependant/children (provided all Visas, when required, are granted).

 After 2 years under a Hosting Agreement, the employee acquires the right to apply for long term residency with the Irish Naturalisation and Immigration Service (INIS).
 In this case, Hosting Agreements do not need to be renewed and their employment will not need to be linked to Trinity College.

 Hosting Agreements are free to apply, however, the researcher (and some dependants) will need to pay €300 each to register with the GNIB.
 This cost is not covered by the College.

-If an employee is from a visa-required country, this is still a requirement even if they do not need a work permit or green card.
+If an employee is from a visa-required country, this is still a requirement even if they do not need a work permit.
 They should obtain a visa before travelling to Ireland.
-The recruitment team cannot assist in the obtaining of visas – However, we have produced a document which details the guidelines and requirements of the visa process.
+The recruitment team cannot assist in the obtaining of visas – however, we have produced a document which details the guidelines and requirements of the visa process.

-If you have any further queries please contact firstname.lastname@example.org or the HR Services Centre at 01 896 3333.
+If you have any further queries please contact email@example.com or the HR Service Centre at 01 896 3333.